SystemsApproach/private5g/software/gitops.rst

 --------------------------

-The Makefile targets used in Stage 1 invoke Helm to install the applications, using application-specific *values files* found the cloned directory (e.g., ``blueprint/latest/roc-values.yaml``) to override the values for the corresponding Helm charts.
+The Makefile targets used in Stage 1 invoke Helm to install the applications, using application-specific *values files* found in the cloned directory (e.g., ``blueprint/latest/roc-values.yaml``) to override the values for the corresponding Helm charts.
 In an operational setting, all the information needed to deploy a set of